Universality class of a spinor Bose-Einstein condensate far from equilibrium: Methods

-We create a spinor condensate of $^7$Li atoms in a quasi two-dimensional optical dipole trap~\cite{Huh2020}, with frequencies $(\omega_x,\omega_y,\omega_z)=2\pi\times(7,8,635)~\rm{Hz}$.
+\textbf{Experimental systems.} We create a spinor condensate of $^7$Li atoms in a quasi two-dimensional optical dipole trap~\cite{Huh2020}, with frequencies $(\omega_x,\omega_y,\omega_z)=2\pi\times(7,8,635)~\rm{Hz}$.
 The condensate contains $2.7\times10^6$ atoms and has negligible thermal fraction ($<5\%$).
-The chemical potential of the condensate is $\mu/h=310~\rm{Hz}$, indicating that transversal excitations are suppressed and our system is in two dimensions.
+The chemical potential of the condensate is $\mu/h=310~\rm{Hz}$, indicating that transversal excitations are suppressed.
+Indeed, no spin structures are observed along the axial direction, and thus we confirm that the coarsening dynamics occur in two dimensions.
 To prepare the condensate in the polar phase, an external magnetic field of $B=1$~G is applied along the vertical axis.
-Under this magnetic field, the quadratic Zeeman energy (QZE) is larger than the critical point $q>q_c=2\abs{c}$ (Fig.~\ref{fig1}a in the main text) so that all atoms populate the same spin state $\ket{F=1,m_z=0} \equiv\ket{1,0}$.
+Under this magnetic field, the quadratic Zeeman energy (QZE) is larger than the critical point $q>q_c=2\abs{c}$ (Fig.~1a in the main text) so that all atoms populate the same spin state $\ket{F=1,m_z=0} \equiv\ket{1,0}$.